What every best Humidifiers has:

 - Low noise.

 Basic, but it works well.
 While the Honeywell HCM-350 may not have as many features as other top-reviewed models, reviewers say that it's simple to use -- just a single dial to set fan speed -- and efficient.
 The water tank has a wide mouth and is easy to fill -- and a sturdy built-in handle makes carrying the tank a snap.
-One feature it does have is a UV lamp to kill germs, but experts say that its effectiveness is dubious, making this more hype than help -- just as well as the bulb tends to burn out quickly and replacements are hard to find.
+One feature it does have is a UV lamp to kill germs, but experts say that its effectiveness is dubious, making this more hype than help.
 There's a filter that needs to be periodically replaced, but it's inexpensive.
-One expert reviewer dings the HCM-350 saying that it is difficult to put back together once the filter is saturated because it won't hold its shape.
-One of the big pluses experts largely agree on is that the HCM-350 is designed to make ongoing maintenance easier than with most competing humidifiers.
+Experts largely say that the HCM-350 is designed to make ongoing maintenance easier than with most competing humidifiers.
 "The Honeywell didn't have any of the difficult-to-reach areas and small spaces that some of the ultrasonic humidifiers had, and we could easily fit our entire hand into the water tank to clean it," BabyGearLab.com reports.
 As an added plus, the tank and the base are dishwasher safe.

 Plenty of moisture for medium sized rooms.
 This humidifier is rated to humidify a space of around 500 square feet, though TheSweethome.com says it is best with rooms of 400 square feet or less -- which covers all but the largest rooms.
 The tank, to some reviewers' concern, holds only a gallon of water; because of this, the machine can go through two full tanks a day at maximum output.
 However, the TheSweethome.com notes that the tank is easy to fill in an average bathroom sink.